-My mission: A high fidelity, animated mockup video.
+Mission: A high fidelity, animated mockup video.

 Timeframe: 2 weeks

-My Tools: Illustrator, Photoshop, and After Effects.
+Tools: Illustrator, Photoshop, and After Effects.

-Displaying all of the data and features the client requested in a clean, simple, and mixed reality-friendly way
+Displaying all of the data and features the client requested in a clean, simple, and mixed reality-friendly way.

 I went through multiple iterations on buttons, toggles, icons, values, etc. When designing mockups for HoloLens, you have to consider transparency and readability.
 Early designs were heavier on text but since the user's primary goal is quick viewing of current hydroponic station status, that needed tweaking.
 Considering this was also going to be viewed by visitors, without expert knowledge, I decided on presenting the data more visually, in an animated infographic style.